Asparagus marinated in citrus vinaigrette is the star of this salad with oranges, creamy goat cheese, and toasted pecans.

 Once the asparagus has been cooked and marinated, you’re ready to put this salad together!
 The addition of the tangy oranges and creamy goat cheese balances the flavors so well (and let’s be honest- goat cheese makes everything better), and topping it with toasted pecans brings it all together.
 Drizzle the dressing over the top and enjoy!

 Love citrus flavors?
 This Blood Orange Cocktail has a fun twist with rosemary simple syrup and you will love it!
+And for a sweet treat be sure to check out Orange Cupcakes.
+Oh my goodness they are so good!

 This recipe was developed by Biscuits and Burlap and first appeared at The House of Wood.